ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 # Identity operations
 {: #imd-identity-operations}

 You can use the metadata service to obtain an identity access token from the metadata service, generate an IAM access token, and to create identity certificate.
-These tokens and certificates can be used to access the metadata services, to call IAM-enabled services, and the establish encrypted connections between file shares and virtual server instances.
+These tokens and certificates can be used to access the metadata services to call IAM-enabled services, and to establish encrypted connections between file shares and virtual server instances.
 {: shortdesc}

 ## Identity access token
 {: #imd-json-token}

 An identity access token provides a security credential for accessing the Metadata and VPC Identity services.
 It's a signed token with a set of claims based on information about the instance and information that is passed in the token request.
-The minimum version date to use the identity access token feature is 2022-03-01.
+The minimum version date to use the identity access token feature is `2022-03-01`.

-Communication between the instance and the metadata service never leaves the host, you acquire the token from within the instance.
+Communication between the instance and the metadata service stays within the host.
+You acquire the token from within the instance.
 If secure access to the metadata service is enabled on your instance, use the "https" protocol instead of the "http" protocol.
 {: important}

 To obtain the identity token, make a `PUT /identity/v1/token` request to the [Metadata service API](/apidocs/vpc-metadata#create-access-token).

-If you currently use the `/instance_identity/v1/token` method and want to adopt the API release version 2025-08-26 or later, review the changes that are described in the migration guidance: [Updating to the `2025-08-26` version of the VPC Identity API](/docs/vpc?topic=vpc-2025-08-26-migration-metadata-identity).
+If you currently use the `/instance_identity/v1/token` method and want to adopt the API release version `2025-08-26` or later, review the changes that are described in the migration guidance: [Updating to the `2025-08-26` version of the VPC Identity API](/docs/vpc?topic=vpc-2025-08-26-migration-metadata-identity).
 {: note}

 ```sh